ExpertPhotography

 9. Montage

 Montages are photographic collages.
-Images, or elements of images, are layered together to create a new scene.
+Images, or parts of images, are layered together to create a new scene.
 Some photographers seamlessly layer the images, creating a unique world.
 Other photographers let the viewer see distinct images as separate yet connected.

 I montaged this spiral staircase by layering slices using different Photoshop techniques.
+This is a great way to really push experimental photography.

 Experimental photo of a stairway